What do I need to complete the application?

 Does Camp Harbor View provide lunch?

 Yes.
 We serve three meals a day at Camp Harbor View.
 Breakfast and dinner will be served on the Provincetown II ferry, and lunch will be served family-style in the Thomas M. Menino Great Hall.
 Through our health and wellness initiative, campers receive three carefully selected, well balanced meals primarily made up of all natural, local ingredients.
+Take a look at 2019 menus for Session 1 and Session 2.

 Can a camper attend both sessions?